 1. Define Your Target Customer

-A significant part of the CRM sales process is defining your target customer and identifying their needs.
+That said, a significant part of the CRM sales process is defining your target customer and identifying their needs.
 To better serve the needs of the customer, you need to understand their pain points so that you can effectively address them.

 To successfully close a sales deal, your product or service must first solve a particular customer pain point.
 This is why you need to define who your customers are.
 Without proper definition, you would not be able to create your value proposition.
 It is your value proposition that convinces the customer to choose your product or service instead of your competitors.